 Welcome to Boston University’s Net Price Calculator, a helpful tool for estimating your financial aid eligibility.
-Each year BU awards close to $50 million in need-based grants and merit awards to incoming freshmen.
+Each year BU awards more than $200 million in need-based grants and merit awards to undergraduate students.
 In fact, nearly 3 of every 4 students who apply for financial aid and enroll at BU receive assistance.

 Please keep in mind that this calculator only includes need-based financial assistance.
 It does not include all of the many generous merit-based scholarship opportunities Boston University has to offer.
 To learn more about these scholarship opportunities visit the BU Scholarships page.

 Important notes about the Net Price Calculator:

 - This is not an application for admission or financial aid.
 Visit BU's website to learn more about applying for admission and financial aid at Boston University.